 POL S 509

-Introduction to central themes in political theory and the works of major political theorists, past and present.
+Central themes in political theory and the works of major political theorists, past and present.

 Description.
 We will study a selection of the most important classical and contemporary texts of political theory.
 The theme of the course is democracy.
 What is the democratic ideal, and how is it best achieved?
 What are the major benefits and costs of democracy?
 Can one speak of a democratic culture or way of life?
 How should democracies cope with difference and disagreement?
 Because of the minimal overlap in content, students who took Pol S 509 from either Professor Di Stefano or Professor LaVaque-Manty can receive an additional 5 credits by taking this installment of the course.